 An indicative Investment Plan will be determined by considering investment projects and other options across the range of supply and demand scenarios, to develop a range of options that best meet the anticipated flow patterns of the system, whilst paying due regard to National Grid NTS's wider obligations.
 These will include, but are not limited to, its obligations to develop the NTS in an economic and efficient manner and to maintain a safe and secure system.
 At this stage these investment projects should be only viewed as indicative and may be modified in the light of further detailed analysis and investigation.
 The supplementary analysis may also consider routeing or siting difficulties arising from environmental, safety and wider societal impacts.

-The indicative Investment Plan will be updated when the bids placed in the QSEC auction are available.
+The indicative Investment Plan will be updated subject to PARCA demonstration information and any quarterly capacity allocated through a PARCA.
 If required, the FES scenarios are adjusted accordingly.